Estimated reading time: 5 minutes

 Reward good performers and either train, transfer, or terminate the rest.

-Customers pay the bills and if they are not having a great experience with your business there are tons of competitors who are willing to take them off of your hands.
+Customers pay the bills, and if they are not having a great experience with your business, there are tons of competitors willing to take them off your hands.

 There are lots of survey software available.
 Google has a free survey form that is easy to use.